 Kewaskum is a very small village located in the state of Wisconsin.
 With a population of 4,412 people and just one neighborhood, Kewaskum is the 187th largest community in Wisconsin.

-When you are in Kewaskum, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Kewaskum’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Kewaskum is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kewaskum is a village of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Kewaskum who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Kewaskum is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Kewaskum does not have a public transit system used by locals to get to and from work.

 Kewaskum is an extremely ethnically-diverse village.
 The people who call Kewaskum home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kewaskum residents report their race to be Native Hawaiian.
 Important ancestries of people in Kewaskum include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.